What Is Astronomy? Understanding the Study of Space and the Universe

 • Observatory technician

-Most careers require a strong background in physics, mathematics, and computer science.
+Many astronomy careers require strong foundations in physics, mathematics, computer science, and scientific research methods.

 Final Thoughts